EndPointCorp/end-point-blog/2011/01/17/sinatra-ecommerce-tutorial.html.md

 ### Views

-Now, let's think about the views we'll present to users.
-There are many template rendering options in Sinatra, but we'll go with erb and create an index.erb file.
+Now, let’s think about the views we’ll present to users.
+There are many template rendering options in Sinatra, but we’ll go with erb and create an index.erb file.
 By default, Sinatra looks for views in the ROOT/views directory.
 This will be our only view and layout and below is a breakdown of what it will include:

 ```nohighlight
 # header information